awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 ## Next Steps<a name="next-dlc-steps"></a>

  Next, explore other optimized models\.
-You can choose models to optimize in the Amazon SageMaker console\.
-For information, refer to the Amazon SageMaker user guide documentation on Neo deep learning compiler optimization\.
+For information, refer to the [Amazon SageMaker Neo documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html)\.